Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Sometimes people need space or time alone.

-However, letting them know that you’re there for them when they’re ready is crucial.
+However, letting them know you’re there for them when they’re ready is crucial.

 Keeping the lines of communication open is key when building strong relationships with friends and loved ones.

-It may also be helpful to check up on your friend in a non-invasive way by sending a quick message or dropping off a small gift.
+Checking up on your friend non-invasively may also be helpful by sending a quick message or dropping off a small gift.

 Showing empathy and social support can go a long way in reminding someone that they’re valued and cared for.

-Remember, everyone goes through difficult times at some point, and knowing that someone cares can make all the difference.
+Everyone goes through difficult times, and knowing someone cares can make all the difference.

 It’s important to let struggling friends know that they’re not alone and you’re there for them.
-A simple message or kind gesture can make a significant difference in their day.
+A simple message or kind gesture can significantly impact their day.

 When checking up on someone, it’s essential to approach them with empathy and kindness.
 Express gratitude for their presence in your life.
-You could start by sending a text or making a call asking how they’re doing and letting them know that you’re available to talk whenever they need it.
+You could start by sending a text or making a call asking how they’re doing and letting them know you’re available to talk whenever needed.

 It’s okay if they don’t want to share everything at once.
 The point is to remind them that you care and are willing to listen without judgment.
-If they do open up about what’s been going on, try active listening by summarizing what they’ve said and validating their feelings.
+If they open up about what’s been going on, try actively listening by summarizing what they’ve said and validating their feelings.

 Remember, social support has been found to improve mental health outcomes and build resilience during tough times.
 So go ahead, reach out today – you might be surprised at how much of an impact your words can have on someone else’s life.